No More Second-Class Canadian Citizens. Children born to Canadians in a second generation are now eligible for Canadian Citizenship.

 The Court also considered whether section 3(3)(a) of the Citizenship Act could be saved under section 1 of the Canadian Charter of Rights and Freedoms.
 Section 1 of the Charter allows for certain limits on rights and freedoms to be justified if they are "reasonable" and can be "demonstrably justified in a free and democratic society."

 In other words, the Court had to consider whether the limitations imposed by section 3(3)(a) of the Act, which effectively prevented Canadian citizens born abroad from passing on their citizenship to their children if those children are also born abroad, were reasonable and justifiable.
-The Court’s task was to balance the government's objective in enacting the provision against the rights infringement it caused.
+The Court’s task was to balance the government's objective in enacting the provision against the infringement of the rights it caused.

 However, in the judgment, it was found that the infringement of rights as a result of the second-generation cut-off was not justified under section 1 of the Charter.
 The Court determined that while the government may have had legitimate objectives, such as maintaining the connection of citizens to Canada or managing citizenship in a globalized world, the means used were not proportional to these objectives.
 As such, the Court did not find a sufficient justification under section 1 to uphold the limitations imposed by section 3(3)(a) of the Citizenship Act.